Drains are pipes, which carry waste and surface water from one or more houses.

 When one drain meets another, it becomes a sewer.
 These are not the gullies or grids that can be found in the road to take water off the highway.
 If your drain is blocked, your waste will stop going away when you flush the toilet, or gullies outside will overflow.
 There will also probably be an unpleasant smell.

 The owner of the property is responsible for internal plumbing and the section of pipe that serves only their property and lies within the boundary of their property.
-Responsibility for the clearance of blockages and repairs to drains outside your property boundary and to most shared drains is the responsibility of Thames Water.
+Responsibility for the clearance of blockages and drain repairs outside your property boundary and to most shared drains is the responsibility of Thames Water.

 Blocked gullies are the responsibility of Herts County Council and you can report a flooding or drainage fault on their website.